 - Self Discovery Learning – This is where the learner is encouraged to discover facts and make links themselves.
 In sessions, the tutor might ask questions for people to research or demonstrate how to research information before allowing learners to do it for themselves.

 If you already do blended learning, please share with us the advantages you feel it brings to your learners’ experience.
 Here are some of the advantages the style of delivery is thought to bring:

 - Flexibility – Bringing different types and styles of activity to sessions means no two sessions have to be the same and can be changed to suit learners taking part.

 - Effectiveness – Research supports the idea that blended learning results in learners becoming confident in their own learning.
 This often leads to people continuing to learn outside of the classroom.
 It empowers them to know how to do this online.

-- Tutor Time - Using digital tools along with other teaching methods can give tutors more time to work with individual people.
-It can also make it easy for tutors to collect results of assessments and use them to guide learners on improving their skills.
+- Tutor Time – Using digital tools along with other teaching methods can give tutors more time to work with individual people.
+It can also make it easy for tutors to collect the results of assessments and use them to guide learners on improving their skills.

 - Engagement – The different activities provide a good pace to sessions that helps to keep people interested.
 It also allows use of everyday technology in learning such as smartphone apps.

 - Differentiation – The approach means that not all learners have to do the same activities.
 Tutors can help the learner choose an activity that suits them and that will provide the right level of challenge for that person.

 Curriculum Development Manager